loic-roux-404/paas-sandbox/README.md

 ### Env :

+Simple playbook to create shell / users / ssh keys from github

 - **role-basics** with deps : ansible-role-zsh & weareinteractive.users

 ### Security :

+Secure the infrastructure client / server instances

 - role-firewall (jeff g.)
 - role-security (jeff g.)

 ### Stack :

+--> Objective is to build a simple configuration on top of playbook-vps sub playbooks to provide container orchestration and envs (staging / prod) for apps

 Later it's can be more logical to split server in two nodes with a master custer and client one

+#### Monitoring

+Use prometheus to measure apps performances and alerts when issues appears.

+For functionnal monitoring playbook, we need the following things, just type commands :

+- `pip install -r requirements.txt`
+- `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES`
+- `brew install gnu-tar`

 > Check requirements